-Homeopathy is a 200-year-old system of medicine used successfully by tens of millions worldwide, and the second most utilized complementary health discipline in the world (according to the World Health Organization 2005).
-It has a laudable 200-year clinical record.
-There are literally hundreds of high quality basic science, pre-clinical and clinical studies showing it works.
+Homeopathy is a system of medicine used successfully by tens of millions worldwide, and the second most utilized complementary health discipline in the world (according to the World Health Organization 2005).
+It has a laudable 200-year clinical record of efficacy and safety.

 After carefully monitoring homeopathic treatment in Switzerland and also taking an extensive overview of all scientific studies of homeopathy a government panel of medical experts and researchers concluded that “taking internal and external validity criteria into account, effectiveness of homeopathy can be supported by clinical evidence and professional and adequate application be regarded as safe”(PubMed).

 Homeopathy is a gentle, holistic system of healing, suitable for everyone, young and old.
 Homeopathy focuses on you as an individual, concentrating on treating your specific physical and emotional symptoms, to give long lasting benefits.

 - Homeopathic treatment works with your body’s own healing powers to bring health and well being.